 - In preparing for class or exams, you should not use materials from any previous offering of this course.
 This restriction extends to case-related information obtained from other sources.
 Because the class meets in multiple sections, there should be no communication among sections until all sections have met.
 After that, of course, full flow of ideas is encouraged. - Midterm and Final Exams.
 You must do your own work on each of these exams.
 You may use only materials that have been explicitly authorized in advance.
 If you wish to use group assignments during the final exam, you must have your own copy in advance.
 During both exams, no sharing or discussion of any material is permitted.
 Failure to turn in either exam on time will result in a failing grade for the course. - Cases.
 You should work in your assigned study groups and when required, hand in a single set of answers as a group.
 Only those who contribute approximately equally to the preparation of a group homework assignment may take credit for it.
 This does not mean that everyone's ideas must be included.
 It means that everyone should contribute about equally to the overall process.
 In all case assignments, you should not go beyond the case in your quest for information.
 The case provides all the information that should be used.
-Your group's case write-ups (one per group) must be turned in at the start of your section's assigned class time on February 7 and February 27. - Class Discussion.
-You should prepare for each day and class discussion with your study group, but you must answer independently in class. - If You Are Unsure.
+Your group's case write-ups (one per group) must be turned in at the start of your section's assigned class time on February 13 and March 4. - Class Discussion.
+You should prepare for class discussion each day with your study group, but you must answer independently in class. - ChatGPT and other AI-driven tools.
+The use of ChatGPT and similar systems is expressly forbidden on the midterm exam and the final exam. - If You Are Unsure.
 Finally and most importantly, you should recognize that the principal ingredient in the success of the Academic Honor Principle is good faith among all parties.
 From time to time, situations are bound to arise in which the application of the Honor Principle is unclear.
 In such cases, please contact your professor for clarification.

-1. Globalization and the Closed-Economy Benchmark (Monday, January 9)
+1. Globalization and the Closed-Economy Benchmark (Tuesday, January 16)